 ACT Section Breakdown

-In this section, you will learn how many raw points are possible on each section of the ACT, what the subscores are, and how scores are calculated.
+In this section, you will learn how many raw points are possible on each section of the ACT and how scores are calculated.

 English

-The English section of the ACT has 75 multiple-choice questions, meaning the highest raw score you can earn is 75.
-Remember that your raw score is just the total number of questions you answer correctly.
-Questions you leave blank or answer incorrectly are simply not added on to your raw score.
+The English section of the ACT has 50 multiple-choice questions, and the highest raw score you can earn is 40.
+Remember that your raw score is the total number of scored questions you answer correctly.
+Questions you leave blank or answer incorrectly, as well as experimental questions, are simply not added on to your raw score.

-To give a scoring example, say you answer 55 questions correctly on the English section, get 15 wrong, and leave 5 blank.
-Your raw score will be 55, the total amount of questions you got right.
-Using ACT’s table above, we can estimate that a raw score of 55 would get a scaled score of 23.
+To give a scoring example, say you answer 35 questions correctly on the English section, get 10 wrong, and leave 5 blank.
+Assuming you got all 10 of the experimental questions correct, your raw score will be 25, the total amount of scored questions you got right.
+That raw score of 25 would convert to an estimated scaled score of 20.

 Mathematics